Article ID: 315266 - View products that this article applies to.

 You may find it easier to follow the steps if you print this article first.

-Warning This article contains steps that may require changes to the basic input/output system (BIOS), or to the complementary metal oxide semiconductor (CMOS) settings, or physical changes to your computer hardware.
+This article contains steps that may require changes to the basic input/output system (BIOS), or to the complementary metal oxide semiconductor (CMOS) settings, or physical changes to your computer hardware.
 Incorrect changes to the BIOS of your computer can result in serious problems.
-Microsoft cannot guarantee that problems that result from changes to the BIOS can be resolved.
+Microsoft cannot guarantee that the problems resulting from changes to the BIOS can be resolved.
 Change the BIOS settings at your own risk.
 If you need help with any of these steps, contact your hardware manufacturer, and be aware that making changes either to the hardware or to the BIOS of the computer may invalidate the warranty.
 If you do not want to make hardware changes to your computer, you can take your computer to a repair center.

 When you are running Windows XP, you may receive one of the following error messages: